HydroComplexity/Dhara/README.md

 This project aims to provide a consistent framework for scientists to use and futher develop  modules for their modeling purposes.
 By participating, you are expected to uphold this code and contribute your model to the community.

-Visit [http://hydrocomplexity.github.io/Dhara](http://hydrocomplexity.github.io/Dhara) to learn more.
+Visit [http://hydrocomplexity.github.io/Dhara](http://hydrocomplexity.github.io/Dhara) to learn more information.

 ## Getting Started